 (a) Composition.
-The Board shall be composed of seven members.
-Of the seven voting members, three of such members shall be appointed by the Council, three of such members shall be appointed by the Mayor, and one of such members shall be appointed by the Chief of Police.
+The Board shall be composed of eight members.
+Of the eight members, four of such members shall be appointed by the Council and four of such members shall be appointed by the Mayor.
 Pursuant to Code of Virginia, § 9.1-601(B), the composition of the Board shall reflect the demographic diversity of the city of Richmond.
 In addition, in order to be eligible to serve on the Board, the members of the Board shall meet the following conditions: